Protecting against malware in macOS

-Note: Notarization is effective against known files (or file hashes) and can be used on apps that have been previously launched.
+Note: Notarisation is effective against known files (or file hashes) and can be used on apps that have been previously launched.
 The signature-based rules of XProtect are more generic than a specific file hash, so it can find variants that Apple has not seen.
 XProtect scans only apps that have been changed or apps at first launch.

 Should malware make its way onto a Mac, XProtect also includes technology to remediate infections.
 For example, it includes an engine that remediates infections based on updates automatically delivered from Apple (as part of automatic updates of system data files and security updates).
 It also removes malware upon receiving updated information, and it continues to periodically check for infections.
 XProtect doesn’t automatically reboot the Mac.

 Automatic XProtect security updates

 Apple issues the updates for XProtect automatically based on the latest threat intelligence available.
 By default, macOS checks for these updates daily.
 Notarisation updates, which are distributed using CloudKit sync, are much more frequent.

 How Apple responds when new malware is discovered

 When new malware is discovered, a number of steps may be performed: